kv-n/connectFour/README.md

 - [x] CSS
 - [x] JavaScript

-My approach to making this game was to see if I can code it using just JavaScript and no external libraries.
+My approach to making this game was to see if I can code it using just JavaScript and no added libraries.

 ## GETTING STARTED